Sedation Dentistry in Manchester

 At Kissdental, we have treated numerous patients who are extremely nervous of dental treatment.
 Patients who are almost in tears just booking their appointment.
 Our team at Kissdental, with their relaxed and informal approach will help to put you at ease.
 No matter how anxious you feel, rest assured we have seen somebody more nervous and will do everything we can to help you overcome your fears.

 If you are very nervous about treatment we can give you medication that puts you into a relaxed dream-like state before your treatment.
-We offer both oral and intravenous sedation using use Midazolam and Fentanyl.
+We offer both oral and intravenous sedation using use Midazolam, Fentanyl and Diazepam.
 Whilst you are under sedation your blood pressure, pulse, oxygen levels in the blood and heart are monitored.

 Frequently Asked Questions (Click on Questions to See Answers)